-FitOps is a training and certification program for veterans who want to receive the most elite training available to become a certified personal trainer.
-The on-site program concludes with certification of fitness industry professionals--who are experts in exercise and in leadership--designated as Certified Veteran Fitness Operatives (CVFO).
+FitOps is a non-profit organization powered by PERFORMIX® that trains and certifies veterans as elite personal trainers.
+The on-site program concludes with the certification of fitness industry professionals — who are experts in exercise and in leadership, designated as Certified Veteran Fitness Operatives (CVFO).

 Overview - 01

 The mission is for current of former U.S. Military service-members.
 You have to apply, interview and be selected for FitOps.
 We’re looking for veterans with a passion for fitness, a drive to achieve their best, and ready for this next chapters of their lives.